LiorZ/blog/content/_index.md

 <div style="flex: 1; padding-left: 10px;">
 	<h1> Hi!
 I'm Lior </h1>
 	<p> I'm a computational biologist and a software engineer.
 I'm passionate about developing tools and algorithms for protein design. </p> <p>I'm currently heading the protein design team at <a href="https://www.enzymit.com/">Enzymit</a> where we develop novel bioproduction processes and novel enzymes.</p>
-	<p>In this blog I write about the biotech industry, protein design and machine learning trends, and some of my creative writing attempts. :-)</p>
+	<p>In this blog I write about the biotech industry, computational biology and in particular, protein design and machine learning trends, and some of my creative writing attempts. :-)</p>
 </div>
 </div>